thindil/steamsky/README.md

 To build the game for Windows 64-bit, download `buildwin64` image and type in console:

-`docker run --rm -v [path to source code]:/app ghcr.io/thindil/buildwin64 /bin/bash -c "cd /app && others/build.nims x86_64-windows"`
+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/buildwin64 /bin/bash -c "cd /app && others/build.nims windows"`

 It will build the game and put all needed files to directory *release* in the project root directory (where this file is).